Malolotja National Park

 Malolotja National Park covers 18000 ha of mountain wilderness on Eswatini's northwestern border with South Africa.
 The park includes Ngwenya Mountain, Eswatini's second highest mountain (1,829 m), and Malolotja Falls which drop 292 ft, the highest in Eswatini.
-Habitats include short grassland to thick riverine scrub, bushveld and Afromontane forest.
+Habitats include short grassland to thick riverine shrub, bushveld and Afromontane forest.

 Malolotja National Park adjoins the Songimvelo Game Reserve in South Africa, and together they form the Songimvelo-Malolotja Transboundary Protected Area or Peace Park, which in turn is part of the Lubombo Transfrontier Conservation Area.